ottotsuma/software-engineer-website/src/components/Monad/notes.md

 Elite - attack paths NOT shown, aoe wind up and markers NOT given, however the wind up is not instant (Players only).
 [Elite] Hell - aoe almost instant or instant [Insane]

 "You have entered the level 10 dungeon 'In holes and corners'.
 Difficulty [normal].
 Everyone above level 10 will be synced down to level 10.
 It is someone's first time in the dungeon, therefore all drop rates are increased by 20%, also death penalties are reduced by 10%."

 ## Items
 ### drop rates
 Always
-Common (22/128)
+Common (22/128) - 17%
-Common (19/128)
+Common (19/128) - 15%
+Less then 10% ~ uncommon
-Uncommon (3/128)
+Uncommon (3/128) - 2.3%
 Uncommon (2/128) - 1.5%
+Less then 1% = rare
-Rare (1/128)
+Rare (1/128) - 0.8%
 Rare (1/360) - 0.3%
+Less then 0.1% = super rare

 Drops that require a specific item (Or luck level) to be equipped to drop.
 ### Unordered Items